avnishn/mnist_digit_tracker_public/README.md

 # Mnist Digit Tracker

-The purpose of this project was to get a survey of some of the methods used in intelligent robotics.
+The purpose of this project was to get a survey of some of the methods used in intelligent robotics projects.
 Things I aimed to learn about included ROS, Tensorflow, OpenCv, signal filtering, etc.

 ************************************